Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Introduction

-In this paper, we consider different design options for fast-track registration processes, whereby we aim to account for the requirements of a conditional registration as well as the requirements for the permanent registration.
-This will include a careful discussion of the different requirements found in the guidelines, in particular, the BfArM guideline for the registration of DiGA in Germany \cite{leitfadendiga}.
-This is of interest to applicants, as \cite{ataiy2024digital} indicates.
-Our focus is on overall valid and efficient designs that provide the possibility for a conditional registration and the flexibility with regard to the decision whether to use this possibility or directly strive for a permanent registration.
-We consider a design as overall valid if it provides overall type I error rate control, in the sense that the probability for a permanent registration of a DiGA without a positive health care effect is bounded by some level $\alpha$, e.g. for the one-sided level of $\alpha=0.025$.
-Our considerations will include the current standard of separate studies for conditional and permanent registration as well as two-stage adaptive designs (see, for instance, \cite{BuchWassmerBrannath2016}) that permit the use of the data of the conditional registration study also for the permanent registration.
-To the best of our knowledge, our paper is the first that systematically investigates the utility of adaptive designs in the context of a fast-track registration process.
-An important aspect of this assessment will be the overall performance of the whole two-step registration process, such as the overall success probability (power) and, as already mentioned, the type I error rate.
-In particular, we will identify situations where a sufficient overall success probability implies specific constraints for the overall study design.
-An example of such a constraint is the requirement of sufficiently large sample sizes in either the second or both steps, i.e., for the conditional and/or permanent registration.
-In addition, we will identify scenarios for which a two-stage registration process is less efficient than the direct application for an permanent registration without an intermediate conditional registration step.
-However, for some of these situations, a mixture of an adaptive two-stage and single-stage design provides an efficient alternative if we can decide with the first-stage data whether to follow the fast-track process or apply directly for permanent registration.
-Such options are possible with current DiGA registration regulations in Germany.
+In this paper, we consider different design options for fast-track registration processes, whereby we account for the requirements of a conditional registration as well as the requirements for permanent registration.
+On the one hand, this provides a guide for applicants on how to design efficient studies for a fast-track registration process.
+On the other hand, this will include a careful statistical discussion of the different requirements found in the guidelines, in particular, the BfArM guideline for the registration of DiGA in Germany \cite{leitfadendiga} (an old BfArM guideline version is also available in English \cite{oldLeitfadenEnglish}).
+The discussion of these requirements is important, as governments and health insurance companies of many countries are increasingly faced with the challenge of deciding which health technologies they should pay for \cite{chapman2025towards}, and on the other side, the community of applicants wants fair requirements as it has been indicated in a survey by Ataiy et al \cite{ataiy2024digital}.
+Taking into account the discussed requirements, our focus is on overall valid, efficient designs.
+We consider a design as overall valid if it provides overall type I error rate control, in the sense that the probability for a permanent registration of a DiGA without a positive effect in the considered endpoint describing the potential health care effect is bounded by some level $\alpha$, e.g. for the one-sided level of $\alpha=0.025$.
+Our considerations will include the current standard of separate studies for conditional and permanent registration, as well as two-stage adaptive designs (see, for instance, the work of Wassmer and Brannath \cite{BuchWassmerBrannath2016}) that permit the use of the data of the conditional registration study also for the permanent registration.
+To the best of our knowledge, this is the first paper to systematically investigate the usefulness of adaptive designs in the context of a fast-track registration process for digital health applications.
+We illustrate that under common scenarios, adaptive designs are much more efficient than the standard approach of two separate studies for conditional and permanent registration.
+An important aspect of this assessment will be the overall performance of the whole two-step registration process, such as the overall success probability (power to receive permanent registration) and, as already mentioned, the type I error rate.
+One important result of our requirements discussion is the identification of scenarios for which a two-stage registration process is less efficient than the direct application for a permanent registration without an intermediate conditional registration step.
+For such situations, we suggest a data-driven choice based on the first-stage data between the fast-track procedure and the direct application for permanent registration.
+In particular, we will demonstrate that a mixture of an adaptive two-stage and single-stage design can provide an efficient alternative to applying for permanent registration directly.
+Such options are possible with the current DiGA registration regulations in Germany.